Download this example as a Jupyter notebook or a Python script.

 Process the BomSustainabilityQueryResult object#

-In order to visualize the results using plotly, the results will be loaded into a pandas DataFrame.
+To visualize the results using plotly, the results are loaded into a pandas DataFrame object.

-The following cell defines functions which convert the BoM hierarchical structure into a flat list of items.
-Each function also converts each item into a dictionary of common values that the DataFrame can interpret.
+The following cell defines functions that convert the BoM hierarchical structure into a flat list of items.
+Each function also converts each item into a dictionary of common values that the DataFrame object can interpret.

-Each row in the DataFrame contains an id which uniquely identifies the item, and a parent_id which defines the parent item.
-The .identity property is used as an identifier as it is unique across all BoM items, and populated even if not initially populated on the BoM items.
+Each row in the DataFrame object contains an id that uniquely identifies the item and a parent_id that defines the parent item.
+The .identity property is used as an identifier because it is unique across all BoM items.
+This property is populated even if not initially populated on the BoM items.

 [4]: